 - Select Mirror range around center value to make equal color shifts on either side of the color palette.
-For example, on a scale from -100 to 0 to 100, values of -20 and a 20 will be the same color distance (10%) from the center color definition — 40% and 60% of the palette gradient respectively.
+For example, on a scale from -100 to 0 to 100, values of -20 and 20 will be the same color distance (10%) from the center color definition — 40% and 60% of the palette gradient respectively.

 - Use the Range fields to specify the values that determine the palette gradient start (0%), center (50%), and end (100%) colors.
 For the start and end colors, you can specify the minimum and maximum values in your data, specific numeric values, or percentile values.
 For the center value, you can specify the midpoint of the minimum and maximum data values, the data average, the data median, a specific numeric value, or a percentile value.
 For example, specifying start and end percentile values of 1% and 99% respectively, with a center value of 75%, causes the bottom half of the color gradient to apply to the lower 75% of your data values, and the upper half of the color gradient to apply to the top 25% of your data values.

 If you are color coding values based on a logical condition (in other words, using one of the Format options beginning with If value is), choose the Background Color, Font Color, and Font Style for values that meet the condition.
 By default, the background color is set to the first color of the categorical palette you have chosen for your conditional formatting rule.

-If conditional formatting is enabled, Include Totals toggles whether totals are including in the color coding scheme.
+If conditional formatting is enabled, Include Totals toggles whether totals are included in the color coding scheme.

 Include Null Values as Zero

 If conditional formatting is enabled, Include Null Values as Zero toggles whether null values should be represented as a zero.